dcangst/treatmentStrategiesData/README.md

-# Treatment Strategies Data Files
+# Treatment Strategies Data Files & Scripts

+This repository contains all experimental data for the paper LINK AND CITE ONCE PUBLISHED as well as the scripts used for analysis.

+# Description of files

 ## 1-phenotypeDefinition.csv